ussef083/Checkout/Readme.md

 - `@hookform/resolvers: Resolvers for React Hook Form to support validation with various schemas.`
 - `cleave.js: A library for formatting input text as the user types.`

+## Test Card Information
+For testing declined payments, you can use the following card number:

+- `Card Number: 4242 4242 4242 4000`

 ## By : Youssef Wardi